 What is the most effective weapon to use against Bob Barbas?
 The Eryx.

-Critics have generally been very positive about the game, while numerous fans of the previous Devil May Cry games see DmC as a big middle finger at the classic continuity.
-The metacritic score says it all.
+Critics have generally been very positive about the game, while some fans of the previous Devil May Cry games did not like the changes made (particularly the characterization of Dante and Vergil) The metacritic score says it all.